IRPCode/Blender-CLI-Rendering-UI-Client/README.md

 </div>

-- Finally, you can take a look at your rendered image!
+- Once completed, you can take a look at your rendered image!

 <div align="center">